vdutat/nuxeo-automation-operation-suggestuser-improved/README.md

 ## About this module

-This module overrides the `UserGroup.Suggestion` which will improve the behaviour of the {{Single user suggestion}} widget when the attribute {{Group id restriction}} is specified.
+This module overrides the `UserGroup.Suggestion` which will improve the behaviour of the `Single user suggestion` widget when the attribute `Group id restriction` is specified.

 ## Why this module

-In the default implementation the `UserGroup.Suggestion` operation only returns the users member of the {{Group id restriction}} group.
+In the default implementation the `UserGroup.Suggestion` operation only returns the users member of the `Group id restriction` group.
 In the new implementation users of sub-groups will also be returned.

 ## Building